Ex-Trump campaign aide jailed in Russia probe

 "While some in the room rebuffed George's offer, Mr Trump nodded with approval and deferred to Mr Sessions, who appeared to like the idea and stated that the campaign should look into it," Papadopoulos's lawyers said in a pre-sentencing statement last week.

-Sessions has claimed he opposed the idea, but Papadopoulos continued to discuss the idea with top campaign officials over the following months.
+Sessions has claimed he opposed the idea, but Papadopoulos continued to discuss it with top campaign officials over the following months.

-In late April, he also told them that Mifsud said the Russians had information that could harm Clinton, in the form of thousands of emails.
+Papadopoulos told CNN in a late Friday interview that Trump "gave me a sort of a nod" and "wasn't committed either way" at that meeting -- but that Sessions "was actually enthusiastic" about a Trump-Putin gathering.

+He also said that Mifsud told him in April that the Russians had "thousands of emails" about Clinton -- which Papadopoulos described as a "momentous statement" but not a direct offer of assistance.

-Weeks later, stolen Clinton emails were leaked over the internet by what US intelligence chiefs now say were Russian intelligence actors.
-Papadopoulos says he had nothing to do with the leak.
+Weeks later, the stolen Clinton emails were posted online by what US intelligence chiefs now say were Russian intelligence actors.

 - 'Young and ambitious' -